Kinoma/SourceDocumentation/pins.md

 ### Serial
 	{type: "Serial", rx: 33, tx: 31, baud: 38400};

 `serial.read(type)` — Reads data from the serial input.
-Pass `"Chunk"` for the `type` parameter to return the data in a chunk, `"String"` to return a string, `"Array"` to return an array of integer character codes between 0 and 255, and `“charCode”` to return a single character code as an integer.
+Pass `Chunk` for the `type` parameter to return the data in a chunk, `String` to return a string, `Array` to return an array of integer character codes between 0 and 255, and `charCode` to return a single character code as an integer.
 Note that the data returned in a `String` must be valid UTF-8 data; if the data read is not valid UTF-8, an exception is thrown.
 All types of read except `charCode` return all data that is immediately available on the input.

 `serial.read(type, maximumBytes)` — Same as `serial.read(type)` but no more than `maximumBytes` are read.
 This call does not block, so only immediately available bytes are returned.
 This is not supported for type `charCode`, which returns either 1 or 0 bytes.

 `serial.read(type, maximumBytes, msToWait)` — Same as `serial.read(type, maximumBytes)` but waits up to `msToWait` milliseconds for `maximumBytes` to arrive.

-`serial.write(value, …)` — Writes all arguments to the output.
+`serial.write(value, ...)` — Writes all arguments to the output.
 Values can be of type `Chunk`, `String`, `Array` of character codes, or numbers (character codes from 0 to 255).
 The following code writes a message, followed by a carriage return, line feed, and null:

 	var crlf = new Chunk(2);
 	crlf[0] = 13;